morciu/KeepItTidy/README.md

 Use the link in the terminal to access the site

+## Prerequisites

+- Python 3
+- Django
+- Pillow (used by Django for processing image files)
+- SQLite3
+- XLRD (used to read user uploaded XLS files in order to import data from them)
+- XLWT (used to write xls files and allow the user to download an excel report in the browser for a specific collection)

 ## Acknowledgments

-  - CS50’s Web Programming with Python and JavaScript course - https://www.edx.org/course/cs50s-web-programming-with-python-and-javascript
+  - CS50’s Web Programming with Python and JavaScript course - https://www.edx.org/course/cs50s-web-programming-with-python-and-javascript.
-  - Helpful strangers on stackoverflow.com
+  - Strangers on stackoverflow.com that asked the right questions and those other ones that gave helpful answers.
-  - Hat tip to anyone whose code is used
+  - Thank you anyone whose code is used by importing packages.